Kelly's Heroes: Vehicles and weapons

 The Tiger I tanks were actually Soviet T-34 tanks that had been modified by Yugoslav military to look like the German tanks.
 The U.S. Sherman tanks were the rare M4A3E4 variant.
-Oddball's tank is now part of the military weapons' exposition at the centre of Novi Sad.
+Oddball's tank is now part of the military weapons' exposition at the center of Novi Sad.
 Kelly's platoon also drove an T19 howitzer motor carriage before it was destroyed on the hill, as well as several half-tracks.
 The Germans also drove a Kübelwagen.

 Kelly's men were armed with a mix of .30 caliber machine guns, Browning automatic rifles, and Thompson submachine guns, with few carbines and no M-1 rifles.
 Gutkowski, the unit's sniper, was armed with a Soviet Mosin–Nagant M91/30 rifle.
 The German soldiers were armed almost exclusively with MP 40 submachine guns.
 The U.S. plane that attacked Kelly's group was a Yugoslavian Soko 522 painted with U.S. Army air force roundels.